 A few guests were attending what looked like a seminar or workshop in the conference room.
 I peeped through the window and poked my nose into their business.
 One of them was running a power point presentation displaying graphs, pie charts and figures I wasn’t in a mood to pay attention to.
 The rest were following attentively wearing business suits and those suffocating neckties I rightfully hate.
 Who invented neckties?

 When Zhuge Liang invented the wheelbarrow, we started using our heads to think instead of using them to carry things.
 I applaud his innovation but I can’t say the same about whoever invented ties.
 Who spends sleepless nights trying to figure out how to make people tie ropes around their necks like goats?
 How did he successfully persuade civilization to embrace his bizarre invention?

-The bar was unoccupied but some guys were fixing live band equipment in preparation for a late evening show set to entertain attendants of whatever was going on in the conference room.
+The bar was unoccupied but some guys were fixing live band equipment in preparation for a late evening show set to entertain the attendants of whatever was going on in the conference room.
 After wearing ropes around their necks for a whole day, they deserved to be consoled by good music.

-Speaking of retirement homes, I saw a Caucasian man way past his retirement age taking a walk in the manicured garden of his lakeside residence.
+Speaking of retirement homes, I saw a Caucasian man, way past his retirement age, taking a walk in the manicured garden of his lakeside residence.
 His collection of toys included a speed boat and a small yacht.
 As my boat cruised by, he waved.
-I waved back while admiring his mansion and the watercrafts.
+I waved back while admiring his mansion and the water crafts.
 That pensioner lives in paradise.